Richadxt/Mysangeet/README.md

 # Mysangeet
-This repository contains a music player app named MyMusicP built using Dexter, Java and Android Studio.
+This repository contains a music player app named Mysangeet built using Dexter, Java and Android Studio.